Ji-Zhou/AMT/README.md

 # AMT

 Note: The project is just for internal discussion currently.
+For the replay of GIF, please refresh this interface.
+This project currently does not support loop playback of GIF.
 Contact me: Ji.Zhou@monash.edu or zhouji1212@gmail.com or ZhouJ@bupt.cn

 # Overview method